River of Insanity

 - John Carter's, Dejah's, and Sola's river journey leads them to an important revelation, but also gets them ambushed by Warhoons.

 - Werner Herzog

 - Aguirre, the Wrath of God: the conquistadors ride several rafts expecting to find cities of gold to conquer.
 Instead, they slowly turn on each other, get picked off by hostile natives, and go insane.
 It ends with Aguirre giving a delusional diatribe to a colony of monkeys, the only things left to hear him.

 - Fitzcarraldo.
 Kinski plays Peruvian rubber baron Carlos Fitzcarraldo, who dragged a steamship overland just so he could build a new rubber plantation (not to mention an opera house!) on a previously unreachable river, regardless of the cost.
 Oh, and he was one of the founders of Manaus, Brazil, where you can still visit the opera house, still used for shows and cultural events today.

-- Wings Of Hope, about a girl who was the sole survivor of a plane crash in the Amazon and walked for ten days out of the jungle - and then 30 years later, Herzog brings her back to retrace her steps.
+- Wings Of Hope, about Juliane Koepcke, who was the sole survivor of a plane crash in the Amazon and walked for ten days out of the jungle - and then 30 years later, Herzog brings her back to retrace her steps.
 Oh, and

 - 'Rescue Dawn, after Dieter escapes.

 - Dead Man: The eponymous title character is taken to the "river made of waters".